portentinc/github-flow/README.md

 ### Branching

 I'm starting with branching because it's the core tenet of using github flow.
 Everything goes through branches.
-Because the master branch is always deployable, the majority of your pull requests will go into the develop branch.
+Because the master branch is always deployable, the majority of your pull requests will go into a develop branch.

 If you're the only one working on the project there is a strong temptation to just push to the master branch.
 Avoid this temptation as it'll sneak up on you when you don't want to do it.
 It's happened to me a few times and I've had to revert commits.